25 South Ridge,

 Above distances are for the Blue course.
 Also at Royal Montreal are the 18-hole Red course (par-71, 6817 yds from back tees) and the 9-hole Dixie course (par-36, 3163 yds from back tees).
 Alongside and to the northeast of Royal Montreal GC is the 36-hole semi-private Golf Saint-Raphaël.

 1 km NW of L'Île-Bizard / 34 km W of downtown Montreal.

-World: formerly ranked world's 92nd best course (GOLF magazine, 1995; not in subsequent editions of this ranking).
+World's former 92nd best course (GOLF Magazine, 1995; not in subsequent editions of this ranking).